 “What people don’t realise about being homeless is that you have to be really careful with your thoughts.
 There were days when I wanted to cry all day,” he said.
 “I knew I needed to keep a positive mindset.
 I kept trying to keep everything in perspective – to keep thinking bigger and try not to let the negativity creep in.”

-During his turbulent journey, Keijo was supported by Luke, an Employment Consultant at WDEA Works.
+During his turbulent journey as a disadvantaged jobseeker in the Bendigo region, Keijo was supported by Luke, an Employment Consultant at WDEA Works.
 Luke put Keijo forward for positions and provided him with support to keep his confidence up.
 Together they explored career options for Keijo, including upskilling and studying a Certificate III in Logistics.

 “We are thrilled to have Keijo join the business and pleased that we have been able to provide a career opportunity,” said Steve Kennedy, Operations Director at Don KRC.